One (Always Hardcore)

 "One (Always Hardcore)" is a song by German musical group Scooter.
 It was released in December 2004 as the third single from their 2004 album Mind the Gap.
 The radio edit is a remix of the song's album version, featuring more elaborate instrumental bridges.

 Music video

 The video for "One (Always Hardcore)" was shot in the tunnel of the Elbe River in Hamburg, Germany.
-Footage from a concert is also featured, as well as scenes shot on a beach of lead singer H. P. Baxxter driving a Jaguar V-12 E-Type 1973 and a Mark 2 1961.
+Footage from a concert is also featured, as well as scenes shot on the beach in Sankt Peter-Ording of lead singer H. P. Baxxter driving a 1973 Jaguar E-Type OTS (V-12) on the beach and a 1957-1961 Jaguar XK-150 in some shots behind him while he sings "Yeah!".
 It was directed by Andreas Bardét and Tim Tibor.

 Samples

 "One (Always Hardcore)" is partially a cover of "Always Hardcore" by Neophyte, which itself is based on the chorus refrain of "Alive" by Pearl Jam, taken from the 1991 album Ten.
 The radio edit also contains a sample from "Move on Baby" by Italian Eurodance group Cappella.